-Attending law school is no easy feat.
-It requires a massive amount of time, energy and money; and a mind that is able to understand, analyse and solve complex matters.
+Attending law school will challenge every fibre in your being as it requires a massive amount of time and energy to succeed; and a mind that is able to understand, analyse and solve complex matters.

 As a current law student at Bond University, I’ve heard numerous stories on both sides of the coin – from those who breeze through law school and those who don’t.

 I’ve also come across many who wonder if law school is for them.
 If you’re in the same boat and wondering if a legal career is for you, the best way to start is to answer honestly this one basic question: